manishareddy09/assignment2-arragari/README.md

 ***
 Newyork Skyports Seaplane Base airport is the nearest Airport to the Museum.

 There are some options for getting to Metropolitan Museum of Art.
-Newark Airport Express operates a bus from Newark Airport - Terminal B to Port Authority Bus Terminal hourly.
+1. Newark Airport Express operates a bus from Newark Airport - Terminal B to Port Authority Bus Terminal hourly.
 Tickets cost $5 - $17 and the journey takes 48 min.
-Alternatively, MTA operates a vehicle from 23St to 77St every 10 minutes.
+2. Alternatively, MTA operates a vehicle from 23St to 77St every 10 minutes.
 Tickets cost $1 - $3 and the journey takes 11min.
+3. We can book a cab to reach the Museum from the Airport that costs almost $50.

 Below are the few best places to visit around the Museum
 * Central Park